Experienced New Orleans Car Accident Attorney: Peter Diiorio

 Your compensation will depend on the facts surrounding your accident, as well as the extent of your injuries.
 The negligent driver’s insurance should pay all your medical expenses, both current and future, lost wages, lost future earnings, and pain and suffering.
 In rare occasions, if the at-fault party acted out of malice, or deliberately caused the accident, punitive damages could apply as well.

-How Can a Car Accident Attorney from New Orleans Legal Help Me?
+How Can a New Orleans Car Accident Attorney from New Orleans Legal Help Me?

 Peter Diiorio at New Orleans Legal, LLC believes deeply in his clients, including their future, their health, and their rights.
 We will fight for you from the time you become our client.
 We will help you get the medical treatment you need, while also working hard to get you an equitable settlement that will fully cover your damages from the accident.
 Contact New Orleans Legal, LLC today.